MichelleKavetza/kenya-oil-pipeline-model/README.md

 # kenya-oil-pipeline-model
-## Geospatial model for optimizing oil and gas pipeline routes in Kenya
+## Geospatial model for optimizing oil pipeline routes in Kenya